psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 strange.

 "This is good, the glade is open at this time of year.
-There must be enough game to graze it, now that Spring has come.
+There must be enough deer to graze it, now that Spring has come.
 My eternal thanks to you, oh Great Spring.
-The people will have deer to hunt."
+The people will have deer to hunt.
+Our bellies will be full."

 He was moved at how deeply the chief felt the bounty of spring.
 How lovely it was that he should honour it as another being, a great being.
 It bound his love